Rick's Free Auto Repair Advice

 Resonant knock sensor

-A resonant knock sensor contains a vibration plate designed to Knock sensormatch the same resonant frequency as the shock/vibration of pre-ignition or detonation knock.
-When the knocking occurs, the vibration plate reaches its maximum vibration amplitude and that vibration is converted into an electrical signal; either through an electromagnetic induction or the piezoelectric effect.
-Due to the narrow band response, the resonant sensor can only detect certain engine knock frequencies.
+A resonant knock sensor contains a this image shows a Knock sensorvibration plate designed to match the resonant frequency of pre-ignition or detonation knock.
+When the knocking occurs, the vibration plate reaches its maximum vibration amplitude, and that vibration is converted into an electrical signal, either through electromagnetic induction or the piezoelectric effect.
+Due to its narrow-band response, the resonant sensor can only detect certain engine knock frequencies.

 Piezoelectric Non-resonant Sensor

-This type uses a spring method to measure vibration directly, so the frequency band (typically 5 kHz to 15 kHz) is wider.
-Knock frequency can vary slightly with engine speed, so non-resonant sensors generally perform better than resonant sensors.
-Vibration-based knock sensors are usually mounted on the cylinder block or cylinder head.s waveform.
+This type uses a spring method to directly measure vibration, so the frequency band (typically 5 kHz to 15 kHz) is wider.
+Knock frequency varies slightly with engine speed, so non-resonant sensors generally perform better than resonant ones.
+Vibration-based knock sensors are usually mounted on the cylinder block or cylinder head.

 How does the ECU test the knock sensor?

-The ECU periodically tests the knock sensor by altering the air/fuel mixture and ignition timing to purposely produce a knock or ping.
-If the ECU doesn’t see a corresponding knock detection signal from the knock sensor, it sets one or more of these trouble codes.
+The ECU periodically tests the knock sensor by deliberately altering the air/fuel mixture and ignition timing to produce a knock or ping.
+If the ECU doesn’t receive a corresponding knock-detection signal from the knock sensor, it sets one or more of these trouble codes.

 P0325 Knock Sensor 1 Circuit Malfunction (Bank I or Single Sensor)